Two Baghdad protesters dead after clashes with police: medics - France 24

 But online, activists were already comparing Kadhemi to his predecessor Adel Abdel Mahdi, who stepped down last year following months of protest-related violence.

-There was virtually no accountability for those deaths under Abdel Mahdi; Kadhemi had pledged to publish a list of all the victims, carry out investigations and open a dialogue with protesters.
+There was virtually no accountability for those deaths under Abdel Mahdi; Kadhemi had pledged to publish a list of all the victims, carry out investigations and listen to protester demands.

-But a cartoon shared online on Monday morning showed a caricature of Abdel Mahdi handing over tear gas canisters to his successor.
+But activists on Monday appeared to see little difference between the two, sharing a doctored image of Abdel Mahdi's handover to Kadhemi that depicted the outgoing premier pushing a collection of tear gas canisters and a rifle toward his successor.

+They called for more rallies on Monday night, sending out invitations to gather over Whatsapp and Facebook.

 © 2020 AFP